-Osteoporosis is a condition that causes brittle bones that can break easily.
+Osteoporosis in women is a condition that causes brittle bones that can break easily.
 A minor injury or fall can result in a fracture in a person with osteoporosis.
 A lack of calcium in the bones often results in this condition.
-Focusing on bone health at an early age can help prevent osteoporosis, but even those who are older can take steps to strengthen their bones.
+Focusing on bone health at an early age can help prevent osteoporosis in women, but even those who are older can take steps to strengthen their bones.

 Signs & Symptoms